-Land disputes in Australia have a complex and often painful history, dating back to the earliest days of European colonisation.
-For many thousands of years before European settlement, Aboriginal and Torres Strait Islander peoples developed sophisticated customary systems for resolving conflicts over land and resources that emphasised repair and continuation of social ties.
+Land disputes in Australia have a long and often painful history that stretches back through the period of European colonisation to the very first encounters between peoples.
+For many communities, and across many regions, Aboriginal and Torres Strait Islander peoples developed sophisticated customary systems for resolving conflicts over land and resources — systems grounded in repair, reciprocity and the continuation of social ties.

-This article covers the historical context (including terra nullius and Mabo), Indigenous mediation practices and the role of Elders, customary law applications, historical negotiation techniques, comparisons with modern systems, regional case studies, and pathways to integrate traditional approaches into contemporary governance and law.
+This article explains the historical context (including terra nullius and Mabo (No. 2 of 1992)), outlines Indigenous mediation practices and the role of Elders, explores customary law applications and historic negotiation techniques, compares traditional and modern systems, presents regional case studies, and suggests pathways to integrate customary approaches into contemporary governance and law.

 Historical Context of Land Disputes in Australia